-One of a kind: DWH Pro gives you a detailed description about the Teradata sliding window merge join.
+One of a kind: DWH Pro gives you a detailed description of the Teradata sliding window merge join.
 There is almost no information available about how this join process works.
-Therefore we decided to immerse ourselves deeply in this topic and present you our insights.
+Therefore we decided to immerse ourselves deeply on this topic and present you with our insights.

 The Teradata Traditional Merge Join